soupwork/Cisco7to8converter/README.md

   cisco secret 8 (sha256)
 This program will have two view interfaces, one Tkinter GUI and one CLI.
   I want to have something easy for people to use, and something that can be used from the Linux/Unix command line.
+The GUI will be the last thing added, so if it isn't too much to ask, don't hold your breath.
-This program will input a csv (data: hostname, IP Address, Username, password7) This program will SSH to a router, and use that to generate the SHA256 secret8 The csv will have a space res'd for the secret 8
+This program will input a csv or have router params passed in from CLI.
+This program will SSH to a router, and use that to generate the SHA256 secret8 The csv will have a space res'd for the secret 8
-The program will add to the csv, (extra data elements: plaintext password and secret8.
+The program will add to the csv, some data elements: plaintext password and secret8.
 Saving plaintext password might be turned off in production, or be an option. running the CLI program with only a "-p7 level7password" will return the plaintext password